ray-project/ray/doc/source/tune-usage.rst

     | MyTrainableClass | 3_height=54,width=21  | 7b99a28a   |
     +------------------+-----------------------+------------+
     Dropped columns: ['status', 'last_update_time']
+    Please increase your terminal size to view remaining columns.

 - ``tune list-experiments``: List tabular information about experiments within a project.
 Empty columns will be dropped by default.
 Additional columns may be dropped in order for the output to fit within the user's terminal window.
 Add the ``--sort`` flag to sort the output by specific columns.
 Add the ``--filter`` flag to filter the output in the format ``"<column> <operator> <value>"``.
 Add the ``--output`` flag to write the trial information to a specific file (CSV or Pickle).